Pair production (t-channel)

 From diagram to number—every step of the amplitude calculation.

-Crossing relation
+Crossing relation to pair annihilation

 Related diagrams